RonenNess/Iguina/readme.md

 This is all `Iguina` needs to work.
 You can use whatever framework you want for rendering and whatever method you want for input, and just provide this functionality to `Iguina` via the drivers.

-Note that for gamepad and other input methods, you can simply emulate the mouse and keyboard input and everything will work normally.
-The API is designed in a way that its not too coupled specifically to a keyboard or a mouse.
+Note that for gamepad and other input methods that are not mouse / keyboard based, you can emulate mouse move and clicks and the UI would work normally.
+For example, gamepad sticks can emulate mouse movement, and triggers can emulate mouse clicks.

 # Demo Projects